A Tannakian framework for prismatic $F$-crystals

 A map $t\colon T_d\to R_0$ (where we implicitly have $R=R_0\otimes_W \mc{O}_K$) of the form constructed above is called a \emph{presentation}.
 In the following we use terminology from \cite[\S2.2]{KimBK}.
-Moreover, for a map of rings $R\to S$ and an ideal $J\subseteq S$, we say that $R\to S$ is \emph{$J$-formally \'etale} if the condition in \stacks{00UQ} holds whenever the ideal generated by the image of $J$ in $A/I$ (with notation as in loc.\@ cit.\@) is nilpotent, and similarly for $J$-formally smooth.
+Moreover, for a map of rings $R\to S$ and an ideal $J\subseteq S$, we say that $R\to S$ is \emph{$J$-formally \'etale} if the following solid diagram

+can be uniquely completed along the dotted arrow assuming that $A$ is a ring and $I\subseteq A$ is a square-zero ideal such that the image $J$ in $A/I$ is nilpotent, and similarly for $J$-formally smooth.

 \begin{prop} A base $\mc{O}_K$-algebra $R$ is excellent and regular, and $R/\pi$ has a finite $p$-basis.
 For a presentation $t\colon T_d\to R_0$, the $k$-algebra $R_0/J_{R_0}$ is finite type, and $t$ is $J_{R_0}$-formally \'etale. \end{prop} \begin{proof} Fix a presentation $t\colon T_d\to R_0$.
 We first prove that $R$ is excellent.
 As $R_0\to R$ is finite type, it suffices to prove that $R_0$ is excellent (see \stacks{07QU}).
 We prove that $A_i$ is excellent by induction on $i$.
 As $T_d$ is the $p$-adic completion of $W[t_1^{\pm 1},\ldots,t_d^{\pm 1}]$, which is excellent by loc.\@ cit.\@, we know that $T_d$ is excellent by \cite[Main Theorem 2]{KuranoShimomoto}.
 If $A_i$ is excellent, then $A_{i+1}$ is excellent regardless of which of the three constructions is applied to $A_i$ by combining \stacks{07QU} and \cite[Main Theorem 2]{KuranoShimomoto}.